Cat Hair in the Air: Why It Floats and What Catches It

 What stays in the air, and what doesn't

-A single cat hair is about 30 to 80 micrometers thick and a couple of centimeters long.
-That's a relatively heavy strand.
-It will catch a draft and drift across a room, but most of it lands within minutes.
-Static charge in dry winter air slows the drop and pulls some of it onto fabric on the way down.
+A single cat hair is about 30 to 80 micrometers thick and a couple centimeters long.
+That's a heavy strand.
+It'll catch a draft and drift across a room, but most of it lands within minutes.
+Static in dry winter air slows the drop and yanks some of it onto fabric on the way down.

 What stays airborne for hours is much smaller:

-This is the cloud an air purifier addresses.
-Hair on your couch is downstream of a different problem (a brushing or vacuuming problem), but the fine particles your couch hair is mixed with do circulate, and they're worth filtering.
+That's the cloud an air purifier actually goes after.
+Hair on your couch is a different problem (a brushing or vacuuming problem), but the fine stuff mixed in with it does circulate, and that's worth filtering.

 Reality check